 7. You Don’t Have to Do All of the Butler County Donut Trail in One Day

-Kudos to you if you are super ambitious and want to tackle the list in one day.
+Kudos to you, if you’re super ambitious and want to tackle visiting all of the Donut Trail, stops on the passport in one day.

 Another option is to spread out your visits and make the day a reoccurring adventure to look forward to.

-2-3 Shops in one visit is plenty in my opinion.
+2-3 donut shops in one visit are plenty in my opinion.
 It also gives you an excuse to explore different parts of Butler County and burn off some of your calories while you are in the area.

 More Information on the Donut Trail